 There are two most common routes that you can take to travel from Delhi to Nainital.
 Up to Moradabad, it is actually the same road but after Moradabad, you can either take the road via Rampur and Haldwani; or you can travel via Kaladhungi.
 I will explain both.

 Delhi to Nainital via Rampur

 Delhi – Ghaziabad – Hapur – Garh Mukteshwar – Gajraula – Moradabad – Rampur – Haldwani – Kathgodam – Nainital

 This route is more commercial and hence also the more crowded one.
 Until Moradabad, the journey is a smooth one but then it turns into a problematic one the moment you cross Moradabad and remains so until Nainital.

 You will have to cross the busy market of Bilaspur and Rampur to get to Haldwani, which is even more crowded.
 You will have to encounter all kinds of traffic here including light to heavy vehicles as well as bullock carts.
 The condition of this road is kind of a little bad and I will advise you to not take this one.

 Delhi – Ghaziabad – Hapur – Garmukteshwar – Gajraula – Moradabad – Tanda – Bazpur – Kaladungi – Nainital

 As compared to the one via Haldwani, this route is much more scenic and a lot better.
 Heavy vehicles are not allowed on this road so there won’t be any buses or trucks to bother you.
-Condition of the road too is absolutely amazing and the total distance is only 265 kilometers.
+The condition of the road is absolutely amazing and the total distance is only 265 kilometers.
 By this road, you can easily make it to Nainital from Delhi in about 6 – 7 hours.

 Nainital Road Condition